espocrm/documentation/docs/administration/dynamic-logic.md

 ## Fields

 Dynamic behavior of forms can be achieved by utilizing Dynamic Logic feature.
 Dynamic Logic parameters are available for every field.
-Parameters are available in Entity Manager when you edit or create a field.
+Parameters are available in the Entity Manager when you edit or create a field.

 Dynamic Logic allows to define conditions making certain fields visible, required or read-only.
 Conditions will be checked automatically when data in the form is changed.